shivshashyaM/assignment/README.md

  Click on add new item
  Enter item name and select pipeline press ok
  Go to pipeline section
- Selct Poll SCM under Build triggers
+ Select Poll SCM under Build triggers
  Select in definition Pipeline script from SCM
  Select Git in SCM
  Add your github repository